 Currently we are only using FDM printers, with the intention of contracting out some parts to be made via SLS.

-Our exact print settings are proprietary but as of April 2025 we are printing at 295° nozzle temperature, wall speed < 40mm/s, infill/support speed < 60mm/s, solid infill (rectilinear), all inside of a heated chamber to ensure no warping.
+Our exact print settings are proprietary but as of October 2025 we are printing at 300° nozzle temperature, wall speed < 30mm/s, infill/support speed < 40mm/s, solid infill (rectilinear), 8 wall loops; all inside of a heated chamber to ensure no warping.
+Additionally we use DarkMoon CFX build plates with adhesion promoter to go the extra mile and ensure our housings meet or beat set tolerances.

-I challenge you to ask a vendor you are considering purchasing from what print settings they use.
+Ask a company you are considering purchasing from what print settings they use.
 A lot of people bought a Bambu Labs printer within the last few weeks/months and changed the default profile to have more infill (e.g. "I'm using the default strength profile with added infill").
 These profiles print upwards of 300mm/s - the equivalent of a recipe recommending 8 hours but you decide to char-broil it for an hour and call it good.
 This is ok recreationally, but can't be commercially viable.
 Parts will break or have internal flaws, infill will not be laid correctly, and layer adhesion will be called into question.